Overnight Experiences Alice Springs

 - From AU$1,380.00

-Autopia Tours: Red Centre Uluru 2 Day Rock Tour - Bush Swag from Alice Springs
+Autopia Tours: Red Centre Uluru-Kata Tjuta 2 Day Rock Tour - Bush Swag from Alice Springs

 *This Bush Single Swag fare price is (Per Person) for Adults or Children.
 For guests who wish to sleep under the stars on the ground, in a self-contained canvas-covered bush bed roll with a camp mattress.
 Suitable for children aged between 8 to 17 years old, must be accompanied by an adult or legal guardian at all times.